a55tronaut/race2uranus/api/README.md

 ### MongoDB

 This project uses MongoDB for storage.

-Start MongoDB instance using

-`docker-compose -f mongo.yml up`

-or any other instance compatible with `mongodb://root:example@localhost:27017` connection string.
+You can start a local instance of mongo with docker by running `docker-compose -f mongo.yml up` or you can create an instance e.g. at [MongoDB Atlas](https://www.mongodb.com/atlas/database).

 ## Environment variables